All Products

 Description

-If you are using the CREATE TRIGGER statement to create a trigger, the name of the new trigger must not match any existing trigger defined on the same table.
-New triggers are created in the same schema as the table on which the triggering event is defined.
+When creating a new trigger, the name must not match any existing trigger defined on the same table.
+The new trigger is created in the same schema as the table on which the triggering event is defined.
+To update an existing trigger's definition, use CREATE OR REPLACE TRIGGER.

 Parameters